30 Hardest Guitar Songs (with Lesson Videos)

 The second act is incomparably more difficult (and longer) than the first, and since these two are considered parts of a singular composition, this may be the most difficult guitar performance in the realm of heavy metal.

-26. I by Meshuggah
+38. I by Meshuggah

 Genre: Djent

 While modern-day djent bands may give off the impression that their tracks are as simple as beating on the open E string until it pops, the godfathers of this genre would beg to differ.
-Meshuggah is a unique band on all points, and I is one of their most complex guitar-driven songs to date.
+Meshuggah is a unique band on all points and is one of their most complex guitar-driven songs to date.

 As usual, expect heavy changes in terms of time signatures, a heavily dropped tuning on super thick-gauge strings, an abundance of breakdowns accompanied by harmonized solos, and twenty minutes of non-repetitive licks.

-Storing the changing riffs in your memory banks may be the simplest of challenges this song has in store while picking accuracy may be the hardest one.
+Storing the changing riffs in your memory banks may be the simplest of challenges this song has in store, while picking accuracy may be the hardest one.

 Triplets and heavy usage of syncopated notes add another layer to an already difficult song, and the fact that it’s composed on the first handful of frets will probably intimidate most shredders and soloists.

-27. Bad Horsie by Steve Vai
+39. Bad Horsie by Steve Vai

 Genre: Progressive rock